scrivanolabs/scrivanolabs.github.io/beta_changelog.md

+# Version 0.15.1
+- FIX: bug when copy and pasting ink.
+- Improved handling of background tasks such as autosaving and exporting to PDF
+- Other minor bug fixes and improvements.

 # Version 0.15.0
 - NEW: Auto straighten option for highligher.
 - NEW: Position of documents is now remembered between sessions.